phaubertin/jinue/doc/syscall.md

 Where:

-    msgFunction     is the function or system call number. msgTargetDesc   is the descriptor for the target of the call (door, thread). msgPtr          is address of the start of the message buffer. msgTotalSize    is the total size of the buffer, in bytes.
+    msgFunction     is the function number.
+    msgTargetDesc   is the descriptor for the target of the call (door, thread). msgPtr          is address of the start of the message buffer. msgTotalSize    is the total size of the buffer, in bytes.